codeigniter4/CodeIgniter4/user_guide_src/source/incoming/request.rst

     .. php:method:: getServer([$index = null[, $filter = null[, $flags = null]]])

         :param    mixed     $index: Value name
         :param    int       $filter: The type of filter to apply.
-A list of filters can be found `here <https://www.php.net/manual/en/filter.filters.php>`__.
+A list of filters can be found in `PHP manual <https://www.php.net/manual/en/filter.filters.php>`__.
         :param    int|array $flags: Flags to apply.
-A list of flags can be found `here <https://www.php.net/manual/en/filter.filters.flags.php>`__.
+A list of flags can be found in `PHP manual <https://www.php.net/manual/en/filter.filters.flags.php>`__.
         :returns: $_SERVER item value if found, null if not
         :rtype:   mixed